nerou42/network-journal/README.md

 ### Configuration ("Precompiled Binary" and "Build from Source" only)

-Run the executable once (with the `--config` parameter set to a path of your liking) to generate the default configuration file like so: `network-journal --config /etc/network-journal.yml`
+Download the [reference configuration file](network-journal.reference.yml) and edit it to match your needs.

-Edit the generated configuration file.
-See [network-journal.reference.yml](network-journal.reference.yml) file for documentation.
+Then start the server with the `--config` option set to the path to your configuration file: `network-journal --config /etc/network-journal.yml`

 :exclamation: **Note**: Some reporters require TLS to be enabled.
 If you are using some reverse proxy on the other hand, you do not need to enable TLS in this context but on your proxy.